-Established in 1937 in Kyoto, Shibunkaku offers a unique sense of aesthetics and appreciation of great art that transcends cultural and geographical borders, periods, and genres.
+Established in 1937 in Kyoto, Shibunkaku offers a unique sense of aesthetics and appreciation of great art that transcends borders.
 Their expertise is rooted in early modern and modern Japanese fine art with an emphasis on calligraphy and painting.
-They have expanded into postwar and contemporary art, ranked among the leading galleries in Japanese art of the highest quality and enduring art historical value.
+They have expanded into postwar and contemporary art, ranking among the leading galleries in Japanese art of the highest quality and enduring art historical value.
 Shibunkaku encourages thorough dialogue across different periods and media through carefully curated exhibitions and publications.
-They support academic and research activities of museums and institutions.
-Their works are acquired by collectors and museums worldwide and regularly lent to important national and international exhibitions.
+They support academic research and their works are regularly loaned to important national and international exhibitions.

-KATŌ TŌKURŌ (1898-1985) White Shino waterjar (mizusashi) Glazed stoneware, ca. 1960 10.5/8 x 7.5/8 in.
+KATŌ TŌKURŌ (1898-1985) White Shino waterjar (mizusashi) Glazed stoneware, ca. 1960 10 5/8 x 7 5/8 in.